mit-mc-clas12/documentation/README.md

 7. send email with farm submission ID, out location.
 After job completed?
 Optional?
 8. web interface gcard name should be username_type#.scard (after submission it can be moved to username_#farmSubmissionID_type#.scard)
-9. add handling scard entries: gemc evio:          # yes/no choice: gemc decoded   # yes/no choice:
+9. add handling scard entries:
+generated:          # yes/no choice
+gemc evio:          # yes/no choice
+gemc decoded   # yes/no choice
-reconstructed     # yes/no choice:
+reconstructed     # yes/no choice
-dst: yes               # yes/no choice:
+dst: yes               # yes/no choice